GuyUnger/HyperLog/README.md

 # HyperLog

-allows you to easily log and graph information obout objects in godot
+allows you to easily log and graph information about objects in godot

 https://youtu.be/tZ3UGLp86l8